What is the work of a mechanical engineer?

 A comprehensive course on Power converter design for EV using Matlab and Simulink.
 This course is highly suited for beginners

-A comprehensive course on Autonomous Vehicles using AV system design and key algorithms and techniques that are commonly used.
-This course is highly suited for beginners
+A comprehensive program on Autonomous Vehicles using AV system design and key algorithms and techniques that are commonly used.
+This program is highly suited for beginners

 This 8 month program trains the student on becoming proficient in Computer Vision for Autonomous Vehicles

 In this project you will learn , how to extract data from the XSTEAM file(steam tables) and to make a Matlab Script to find the pressure, temperature, enthalpy and entropy at various state points.
 By this you can plot the T-S and h-S diagram of Ideal Rankine Cycle.

 In this project, you are being assigned a task to select a suitable rollbar for a light sports vehicle and come up with an understeer budget.
 The rollbar diameter selection and the understeer budget should comply with vehicle level targets like roll gradient and understeer gradient.